 In our experience ‘scare stories’ generally lead to reactions that are disproportionate to the risk on which they are based and are usually regretted in the fullness of time.
 We have previously battled against ‘urban myths’ that once established can be very difficult to re-adjust.
 The Play Safety Forum is constantly looking at the balance between risks and benefits in Children’s Play.
 It would be a great pity if the effects of this scare story was to unnecessarily deflect attention from the many other challenges we are currently facing.

 We were pleased to note some common sense advice published on the NHS Choices web site.
 ‘The best way to prevent your child being exposed to lead is to encourage them to always wash their hands after outside play and before eating.
 Regularly washing any of their toys or equipment they play with outside should also help.’

 Dynamic Risk Benefit Assessment: Play Safety Forum position statement

-Risk Benefit Assessment (RBA) in situations where staff are supervising or playing with children in real time was not covered in detail in Managing Risk in Play Provision: Implementation Guide.
-The PSF have been discussing this over the past two years, during which we considered several policies that were already in existence, however we felt that these were too specific to their own practitioners.
+Risk-Benefit Assessment (RBA) in situations where staff are supervising or playing with children in real time was not covered in detail in Managing Risk in Play Provision – Implementation guide.
+The PSF has been discussing this over the past two years, during which we considered several policies that were already in existence, however we felt that these were too specific to their own practitioners.
 Consequently we would now like to offer the following text to cover this omission, which should be read in conjunction with the guide.
-Full Statement: Dynamic Risk Benefit Assessment, Play Safety Forum Position

 A small but potentially significant win for risk benefit assessment, Blog by Tim Gill